somiaj/fvwmwiki/Readme.md

       [/CookBook/MyRecipe]({{ "/CookBook/MyRecipe" | prepend: site.baseurl }})

-  This uses the variable site.baseurl from the \_config.yml file to expand the url in the link.
+  This uses the variable baseurl from the \_config.yml file to expand the url in the link.

 + Include any images or extra files for your page in the directory alongside the